brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 ```

-### Each mathematical operation can be timed with Python's native profiler
+### Each function inside micrograd can be timed with Python's native profiler
 To time any code is called "profiling".
 The other libraries generally would require additional profiling code written.
 Because micrograd is pure Python, one may time the code with the cProfile module out of box.

 ```sh